 "I AM A PERFECTLY NORMAL HUMAN WORM BABY."

-In another episode, Zim decides to steal organs from the other kids and swallows them as a part of an awful "human" disguise, replacing the stolen organs of his victims with fridges and radiators.
+In another episode, Zim decides to steal organs from the other kids and swallows them as a part of an awful "human" disguise, replacing the stolen organs of his victims with miscellaneous objects.
 He gleefully points at "his many human organs" when questioned, and the school nurse blindly swallows his Blatant Lies hook, line and sinker.

 One episode of The Tick involves a shoddy green clone of Arthur who says nothing but "I Arthur".
 Naturally, the Tick can't tell them apart.